kevhwa/encrypted-email-system/README.md

 $ make install-with-security DEST=tree
 ```

-Note: please make sure that the tree specified does not already exist.
-If it does:
+**Please make sure that the tree specified does not already exist.** If it does:
 ```
 $ sudo rm -rf tree
 ```